mattpe/wtmp/docs/03-es6-week-2.md

 #### B - More advanced

 1. Get [Fazer lunch menu json file](https://github.com/mattpe/wtmp/blob/master/assets/fazer-week-example.json)
 1. Implement function that displays only vegan dishes.
+(Only for one weekday is ok.)

 **Push task branch to Github and return direct link to Oma.**